min yeshara feldman

 my coursework & research experiences focus in social cognition and development.

-in my free time, i love to read and write fiction, play the piano, watch studio ghibli movies, pick up new skills and projects (this website being one of them), and go on bookstore-coffeeshop crawls (favorite boston bookstore, brookline booksmith; favorite columbus bookstore, german village book loft. favorite boston coffeeshop, cicada coffee bar; favorite columbus coffeeshop, fox in the snow).
+in my free time, i love to read and write fiction, play the piano, watch studio ghibli movies, pick up new skills and projects (this website being one of them), and go on bookstore-coffeeshop crawls (see the fun tab for my favorite spots!).

 inquiries,